jsplumb-toolkit-demonstrations/database-visualizer/README.md

 <a name="top"></a>
 ## Database Visualizer

-This demonstration requires version 5.x of the jsPlumb Toolkit.
-Documentation to follow.
+This demonstration requires at a minimum version 5.7.1 of the jsPlumb Toolkit.